Carlos Hyde: Cleveland Browns

 On March 15, 2018, Hyde signed a three-year contract with the Cleveland Browns.
-Hyde made his Browns' debut in the season opener against the Pittsburgh Steelers.
+Hyde made his Browns' debut in the season opener against the Steelers.
 In the 21–21 tie, he had 22 carries for 62 rushing yards and a rushing touchdown to help the Browns' snap their 17-game losing streak.
-On September 20, his 28th birthday, Hyde's girlfriend was due to give birth to his first child, and he went from the hospital to the Browns' game against the New York Jets.
+On September 20, his 28th birthday, Hyde's girlfriend was due to give birth to his first child, and he went from the hospital to the Browns' game against the Jets.
 Hyde ran for 97 yards and two touchdowns, including the game-winning score that gave the Browns a 21–17 win, their first in 19 games.
 Hyde then returned to the hospital, where his girlfriend gave birth to their son.

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

-On October 19, 2018, the Browns traded Hyde to the Jacksonville Jaguars for a fifth round pick in the 2019 NFL Draft.
+On October 19, 2018, the Browns traded Hyde to the Jacksonville Jaguars for a fifth round pick in the 2019 NFL draft.
 Hyde shared the backfield with Leonard Fournette and T. J. Yeldon for the remainder of the 2018 season.
 Overall, Hyde finished the 2018 season with 571 rushing yards and five rushing touchdowns.

 On March 8, 2019, Hyde was released by the Jaguars.